mikolasan/mikolasan.github.io/src/markdown/blog/customize-git-bash-for-windows.md

 ## Conclusion

-This was a goo warm up.
+This was a good warm up.
 So maybe it's time to offer something serious?

 A [tiling window manager](https://github.com/LGUG2Z/komorebi) for Windows 10 and 11!